-Frances M. Sheehan is the first President of Delaware County’s largest philanthropy, The Foundation for Delaware County, an independent public foundation formed from the sale of the Crozer-Keystone Health System on July 1, 2016.
-She came to the foundation in January, 2017, after serving as the founding President and CEO of the Brandywine Health Foundation in Coatesville, Chester County for 15 years.
-With 58 staff operating in four offices in Delaware County, The Foundation for Delaware County runs high quality, evidence-based public health programs such as Healthy Start and WIC, will make grants to launch new initiatives and support non-profits improving the health of Delaware County, and is already on track to meet all 26 of the Council on Foundation’s “National Standard for U.S. Community Foundations.”
+Frances M. Sheehan is the first President of Delaware County’s largest philanthropy, The Foundation for Delaware County, an independent public foundation formed on July 1, 2016.
+She came to the foundation six months later, after serving as the founding President and CEO of the Brandywine Health Foundation in Coatesville, Chester County for 15 years.
+With 60 staff operating in four offices in Delaware County, The Foundation for Delaware County provides philanthropic services to donors who wish to invest in Delaware County, makes grants to launch new initiatives and supports non-profits improving Delaware County, and runs high quality, evidence-based public health programs such as Nurse-Family Partnership, Healthy Start and WIC.
+The foundation is already on track to meet all 26 of the Council on Foundation’s “National Standard for U.S. Community Foundations.”
 Prior to her work at the Brandywine Health Foundation, Ms. Sheehan ran Planned Parenthood of Chester County, and has served on a variety of boards of directors including the Chester County Chamber of Business & Industry and as president of the Philanthropy Network of Greater Philadelphia.
-She is currently on the board of directors of Public Citizens for Children and Youth (PCCY) and is a new member of the Rotary Club of Media.
-With an MBA from Temple University and a BA from Wesleyan University in Middletown, CT, she has won several awards over the years including the March of Dimes Woman of Achievement in the Field of Health and the Chester County Chamber of Commerce’s Robert J. Thompson Citizen of the Year Award.
-A resident of Swarthmore for 27 years, Ms. Sheehan is the previous President of Congregation Ohev Shalom in Wallingford, is married to Dr. Ricardo Gelman, an emergency physician at Penn Medicine – Chester County Hospital, and has two grown children and a new son-in-law.
+She currently serves as the Membership Chair of the Delaware County Estate Planning Council, board treasurer of Public Citizens for Children and Youth (PCCY), and is Recording Secretary of the Rotary Club of Media.
+With an MBA from Temple University and a BA with honors from Wesleyan University in Middletown, CT, she has won several awards over the years including the March of Dimes Woman of Achievement in the Field of Health and the Chester County Chamber of Commerce’s Robert J. Thompson Citizen of the Year Award.
+Ms. Sheehan has been a resident of Swarthmore for 30 years and is the previous President of Congregation Ohev Shalom in Wallingford.
+She is married to Dr. Ricardo Gelman, an emergency physician at Penn Medicine – Chester County Hospital, and has two grown children and a new granddaughter.